Biological and Agricultural Engineering

 Typically offered in Spring only

-This course covers principles of managing, handling, treating and applying animal and poultry manures and organic byproducts from an engineering perspective.
-Topics include waste characterization, descriptions of systems and technology, land application principles, preparation of waste management plans, biochemical/biological processes, and potential impacts to the environment.
-Assignments include homework, quizzes, projects, and discussion that emphasize problem solving and analysis.
+This course teaches engineering principles of handling, treating, processing, and using animal and poultry manures and organic byproducts from the perspective of recovery and reuse of nitrogen, phosphorus, carbon, and components that have a negative impact on the local environment.
+Topics include waste characterization, descriptions of systems and technology, land application principles, biochemical/biological processes, and potential impacts to the environment.
+Assignments include homework, quizzes, projects, and discussions that emphasize teamwork, problem solving, and analysis.

 Typically offered in Fall only